RevenueCat/revenuecat-docs/docs_source/Integrations & Events/webhooks/event-flows.md

 ## Cancellation Flow

-When a subscriber cancels their subscription, a `CANCELLATION` webhook is sent.
+When a customer cancels their subscription, a `CANCELLATION` webhook is sent.
 At the end of the billing cycle, an `EXPIRATION` webhook is sent and entitlements are revoked.

 [block:image]
 {